 Dart Family Park on South Church Street is on the water and a refreshing stop for the kids to let off some steam.
 It has a lot of shaded grassy areas as well as children’s climbing frames, slides, cabanas and restroom facilities.

 Camana Bay is a great option with two fountains to play in, the observation tower to climb and a harbour and landscaped courtyards to explore.
-Head over to the cinema on a Tuesday morning at 11.30am or to Books & Books on Saturdays at 10.30am for a live story time and sing-along.
+Head over to Books & Books on Saturdays at 10.30am for a live story time and sing-along.
 See the Camana Bay section for more information.

 Meet the Locals and learn about Cayman’s home grown produce and traditional dishes at the Farmer’s Markets at Camana Bay on Wednesdays or the Market at the Cricket Grounds on Monday-Saturday.